 Let’s face it: Tofu can be incredibly bland.
-The good thing is that the protein can take on whatever flavors you want to incorporate into your meal, you just need to prepare it before getting started.
+The good thing is that the protein can take on whatever flavors you want to incorporate into your favorite tofu recipe—you just need to prepare it before getting started.
 Follow these simple tricks and you’ll never be left with water-logged, bland tofu again.

 Get rid of the water

 The biggest tip for getting better tofu: Get rid of as much moisture as possible!
 Since it is packed in water, the first thing you need to do is drain it as much as possible.
 Once removed from the container, wrap it in paper towels (about three or four sheets should work).
-Follow these expert tips from the Taste of Home Test Kitchen for the best results.
+For best results, follow our Test Kitchen’s expert tips for how to prepare tofu.

 Once you have it wrapped in paper towel, place it on a plate.
 Find something heavy, such as a can of beans or tomatoes or even a heavy sauce pan.
 Place a second plate on top of the tofu and put your heavy item on top.
 This will help press even more moisture out of the tofu.